wmde/WikiLovesMonuments/README.md

 The code consists of two parts:
 1. Bots that analyze the monument pages and insert images from Commons in the monument lists.
 See the [bots README](update-bot/README.md) for detailed documentation on the bots.
-2. A PHP script that forwards from Wikipedia links to the Commons Uploader, adding URL parameters.
-See the [forward script README](forward_script/README.md) for detailed documentation on the forward script.
+2. A Python script that forwards from Wikipedia links to the Commons Uploader, adding URL parameters.
+See the [forward script README](forward_script_python/README.md) for detailed documentation on the forward script.

 ## Deployment on Tool Labs
 The tool name is `wlm-de-utils`.
 All following commands must be carried out with the tool account, *not* your personal Tool Labs account.
 To switch to the tool account, run the following command after logging in with your personal Tool Labs account: